Perfect-Cube/Research-2025/RAG/readme.md

     How does the provided diagram illustrate the timeline/milestones and interaction between roles (e.g., E/E-Verbundmanager, Bauteilverantwortlicher, Funktionsrealisierungsverantwortlicher)?
 ```

+## output generated
+ Describe the document details (number, version, date) across the images.
+**Document Details**

+* **Document Number**: PS_2.1_011_1075_05
+* **Version**: 01.00
+* **Date**: Seite 11 von 11

+The document is a technical document, likely a standard operating procedure (SOP) or a technical specification, used by Volkswagen.
+It is written in German and has a formal tone.
+The document is divided into sections, with the first section providing an overview of the document's purpose and scope.
+The second section provides more detailed information about the document's content and structure.
+The third section lists the relevant standards and regulations that the document is based on.
+The fourth section outlines the document's approval process and version control.
+The fifth section provides information about the document's maintenance and update process.
+The sixth section lists the document's appendices and references.
+The seventh section provides a glossary of terms used in the document.
+The eighth section provides a summary of the document's key points.
+The ninth section provides additional information and resources related to the document.
+The tenth section provides contact information for the document's author and approver.
+The eleventh section provides a disclaimer and copyright information.

+**Key Points**

+* The document is a technical document used by Volkswagen.
+* It is written in German and has a formal tone.
+* The document is divided into sections, with the first section providing an overview of the document's purpose and scope.
+* The document is based on relevant standards and regulations.
+* The document's approval process and version control are outlined.
+* The document's maintenance and update process are described.
+* The document's appendices and references are listed.
+* A glossary of terms is provided.
+* A summary of the document's key points is included.
+* Additional information and resources are provided.
+* Contact information for the document's author and approver is included.
+* A disclaimer and copyright information are provided.

+**Summary**

+The document is a technical document used by Volkswagen to provide information about its processes and procedures.
+It is written in German and has a formal tone.
+The document is divided into sections, with the first section providing an overview of the document's purpose and scope.
+The document is based on relevant standards and regulations, and its approval process and version control are outlined.
+The document's maintenance and update process are described, and its appendices and references are listed.
+A glossary of terms is provided, and a summary of the document's key points is included.
+Additional information and resources are provided, along with contact information for the document's author and approver.
+A disclaimer and copyright information are also included.
+Overall, the document provides a comprehensive overview of Volkswagen's processes and procedures, and is likely used as a reference guide for employees and stakeholders.

+**Answer**: The document is a technical document used by Volkswagen to provide information about its processes and procedures.
+It is written in German and has a formal tone.
+The document is divided into sections, with the first section providing an overview of the document's purpose and scope.
+The document is based on relevant standards and regulations, and its approval process and version control are outlined.
+The document's maintenance and update process are described, and its appendices and references are listed.
+A glossary of terms is provided, and a summary of the document's key points is included.
+Additional information and resources are provided, along with contact information for the document's author and approver.
+A disclaimer and copyright information are also included.
+Overall, the document provides a comprehensive overview of Volkswagen's processes and procedures, and is likely used as a reference guide for employees and stakeholders.

+**Answer**: Technical document used by Volkswagen to provide information about its processes and procedures.
+It is written in German and has a formal tone.
+The document is divided into sections, with the first section providing an overview of the document's purpose and scope.
+The document is based on relevant standards and regulations, and its approval process and version control are outlined.
+The document's maintenance and update process are described, and its appendices and references are listed.
+A glossary of terms is provided, and a summary of the document's key points is included.
+Additional information and resources are provided, along with contact information for the document's author and approver.
+A disclaimer and copyright information are also included.
+Overall, the document provides a comprehensive overview of Volkswagen's processes and procedures, and is likely used as a reference guide for employees and stakeholders.

 **PDF2Go**

 To use PDF2Go, you can upload your PDF to their website and use their built-in zoom feature.
 However, if you prefer to use Python, you can use the `PyPDF2` library to achieve similar results.
 Here's an example code snippet: